nzavalniuk/nzavalniuk/README.md

 👋 Hi, my name is Nazar!
 ---

-I am a **Full Stack Developer** specializing in **Next.js**, passionate about building user-friendly software applications.
+I am a **Full Stack Developer** specializing in **React**, passionate about building user-friendly software applications.
 With excellent problem-solving skills and a collaborative mindset, I thrive in team environments.
 I am eager to contribute to impactful product development while continuing to enhance and refine my technical expertise.

 💻 Tech Stack
 ---